 Saturday and night classes, as per special arrangement.

-Students wishing to pursue special or advanced studies along lines not listed in any of the regular courses or studies not in the prescribed course, that would necessitate a special class will be re-
+Students wishing to pursue special or advanced studies along lines not listed in any of the regular courses or studies not in the prescribed course, that would necessitate a special class will be required to pay an extra fee depending upon the subject to be taught and the number in the class.